BelaPlatform/bela_newBlog/docs/_posts/2020-01-23-absurd-instrument-hackathon.markdown

 # Making absurd musical interfaces

-The hackathon took place at Queen Mary University of London on the 8th and 9th of November and began with the following call to arms:
+The hackathon, which was organised by Giacomo Lepri, took place at Queen Mary University of London on the 8th and 9th of November and began with the following call to arms:

 > Making absurd, surreal and silly musical propositions.
 Composing unconventional artefacts challenging current music technology.